parkjinman98/Manual/src/body.md

         np.save(fpath, x)
 ```

-The above results in a directory containing the pre-processed calibration dataset (numpy tensors of shape (224,224, 3)), located at `/workspace/calibration/custom_single_input`.
+The above results are in a directory containing the pre-processed calibration dataset (numpy tensors of shape (224,224, 3)), located at `/workspace/calibration/custom_single_input`.

 ### Use a pre-processing configuration YAML file
 Image pre-processing techniques such as resizing, cropping, and normalization are often applied in machine vision tasks.
 Users can construct a pre-processing configuration using a YAML file and prepare the calibration dataset via the API provided by qubee, @<i>make_calib@</i>.
 Please be aware that this method can only be employed when the raw data is an image.
 An example code is shown below.
 The following code assumes that images for calibration are prepared in the directory `/workspace/cali_1000`.